Developmentο

 Developing in Dev Containersο

 Dev Containers are a the recommended way to develop this project.
 You simply clone this repository and open it in VS Code.
-Make sure that the Docker daemon is running, then use >Dev Containers: Reopen in Container
+Make sure that the Docker daemon is running, then use >Dev Containers: Reopen in Container command in VS Code.
+This will create containers with the following applications:

 - Flask